-Elisabeth has a particular interest in ethics and is a supervisor and consultant with the St James Ethics Centre.
-This includes provision of an Ethics Counsel for impaired practitioners.
+Elisabeth has a particular interest in ethics and is head supervisor, trainer and senior consultant with The Ethics Centre.
+This includes provision of an Ethics Counsel program for impaired practitioners and staff members.
 Elisabeth has published her work in areas of clinical practice, supervision and ethics.
 A selected list is available for view.

 Her expertise is focused on

-(1) clinical governance, that is the processes, structures and quality provisions required for effective service delivery, and
+(1) governance in health/community service delivery, that is the processes, structures and quality provisions required for effective service delivery, and

 (2) the management of human capital; that is, specific people management skills as well as the guiding of key processes relating to change, ethics, conflict, morale, team building and performance management.